 - Add half the zucchini and half the ground turkey to a large bowl (set remaining zucchini aside)

 - Pulse 2 cloves garlic and half the basil in the food processor until it is chopped.
 Add the onion and pulse again until chopped.

-- Add the chopped vegetables, 2 tbsp coconut flour, 4 tsp salt, and 1 tsp pepper to the bowl.
+- Add the chopped vegetables, 2 tablespoon coconut flour, 4 teaspoon salt, and 1 teaspoon pepper to the bowl.